 Adi, our guide, gave us all a high ten and a giant hug of congratulations for making it this far.
 He described the morning itinerary where we would be getting up at 2am to summit.
 Summiting a mountain is on my bucket list, so I told Adi not to let me quit.
 He smiled and said, “Yes, we will try.”

 Getting to the summit was one of the most physically challenging things I’ve ever done.
 I pulled a muscle, my whole body was fatigued, and I felt like I couldn’t move another inch forward.
 I’ve never been so physically exhausted in my life.
 We stopped for a snack at some point, and I couldn’t even chew a small chocolate bar.
 I wanted to give up, but Adi, true to his word, pushed me forward and practically dragged me up the mountain to make sure I arrived at the summit.
 I’ve written a separate blog specifically about my personal experience climbing to the top.
-You can read about that in more detail here.
+You can my post about surving the Mount Rinjani summit.

 The climb down included what I like to call “volcano skating.”
 Basically, you slide down ash and gravel as if ice-skating or downhill skiing.
 Dust flies everywhere and gravel fills your shoes.
 You fall pretty much every 5 minutes or so.
 The crazy thing is that the area that took me over an hour to climb looks so small.
 Suddenly, the sun is out and you can see everything you couldn’t on the way there.
 The views are spectacular.
 It’s amazing that we passed all of this stuff this morning (in the dark) not knowing how gorgeous it was.